-By signing the Execution section of the Solution Overview Document for the Payments Processing Service You agree to accept these Terms and Conditions and attached Schedules as forming part of the Agreement for the Services associated with the provision of the Services.
+By signing the Execution section of the Solution Overview Document for the Payments Processing Service You agreed to accept these Terms and Conditions and attached Schedules as forming part of the Agreement for the Services associated with the provision of the Services.

 4. Contract Term

-The initial term is for a period of 3 years, unless terminated earlier in accordance with this Agreement.
-The term will commence upon processing of the first live transaction.
-After the initial term this Agreement will be extended automatically for additional terms of 1 year, unless terminated earlier in accordance with this Agreement.
+The initial term of the Agreement is for a period of 3 years, unless terminated earlier in accordance with this Agreement.
+The initial term will commence upon execution of the Agreement.
+After the end of the initial term this Agreement will be extended automatically for additional terms of 1 year, unless terminated earlier in accordance with this Agreement.

 5. Payments Processing Service

-Provided that You and / or the Users are able to connect to the Service, We make available to You the Services described in this document under the heading of Service Description for the processing of payment transactions in Australian dollars (AUD) to be settled by an Australian-domiciled acquirer.
+5.1 Provided that You and/or the End-Users are able to connect to the Service, We will make available to You the Services you have selected in the Solution Overview Document and as further described in the Service Description Document.

 6. Service Levels

 We provide a highly available, reliable and comprehensive Payments Processing Service.
-The standard service levels are detailed in the Service Level Agreement in Appendix 1 which follows these Terms and Conditions.
+The service levels are detailed in the Service Level Agreement in Appendix 1 which follows these Terms and Conditions.

 8. Enquiries and Statements

-An online enquiries facility is provided at www.ippayments.com.au/crm (or other designated location as updated from time to time) for review of all transactions processed.
+8.1 An online enquiries facility is provided at www.ippayments.com.au/crm (or another designated location) for review of all transactions processed.

-At the end of each month all transactions, fees and charges are summarised in an invoice.
+8.2 At the end of each month all transactions, fees and charges are summarised into an invoice.
 This invoice will be emailed to You.

-Where enquires are not resolved online You can contact Us by email at email@example.com or call Us on 1300 721 163.
+8.3 Where enquiries are not resolved online You can contact Us by email at firstname.lastname@example.org or call Us on 1300 721 163.